 Garage Floor Coatings

-Coatings include a variety of garage floor options like stains, floor paint, epoxy paint, and sealants.
+Garage floor coatings include a variety of garage floor options like stains, floor paint, epoxy paint, and sealants.
 These tend to be an inexpensive solution, especially if you decide to do the project yourself.
 Coatings can protect against corrosive elements like road salt, stains from oil, and moisture damage, but if you have moisture beneath the concrete, a coating may not stick to the floor.
-Adding a protective coating is needed when desiging your innovative garage.
+Adding a protective coating is needed when designing your innovative garage.

 To apply a coating, first follow the coating manufacturer’s instructions for cleaning the old floor, and take the time now to repair any cracks or other damage.